mirthik554/quiz-app-for-sync-interns/README.md

-# quiz-app-for-sync-interns
+# QuizApp
-quiz app for variety categories
+creation of quiz app using html, css &amp; javascript.